j23414/GSW/README.md

 3) GIS Analysis
    |_ R libraries: sp, sf, ggmap
+   |_ Python packages:
+   |_ Interoporability with ArcGIS, QGIS, other stand-alone tools

 4) GIS Academic papers - what kinds of questions are answered?
 ```